XiangGao1991/DSalary-Predictor/README.md

 # DSalary-Predictor

 ## Description:
 This project is designed to predict salaries for data science roles, utilizing Linkedin job postings as a primary data source.
+It enables users to obtain personalized salary estimates by entering specific details such as their skills, work experience, geographical location, company size, and other relevant information.

-When I applied to this master's program, I was encouraged by one statement - the U.S. Bureau of Labor Statistics projects jobs in the (data) field to grow more than 30 percent between 2020 and 2030.
-With graduation on the horizon, my focus has naturally evolved towards understanding the potential earnings within this burgeoning field.
-To address this, I will embark on a project designed to predict salaries for data science roles, utilizing Glassdoor job postings as a primary data source.
-This tool enables users to obtain personalized salary estimates by entering specific details such as their skills, work experience, geographical location, company size, and other relevant information.
+## Prerequisites:

-Introduction:<br>
+### Python 3

-•	Problem: Graduates are uncertain about the salary levels they can achieve in data science positions.<br>
+### Required libraries:
-•	Dataset: Data science job listings scraped from the LinkedIn website.<br>
+#### 1. Data Handling and Analysis
-•	Goals: Providing graduates with realistic salary expectations tailored to their skills, experience, and the status of the company.<br>
+pandas, numpy
-•	Methods: Applying Random Forest, XGBoost, Latent Dirichlet Allocation, etc.<br>
+#### 2. Data Visualization

-Data Collection:<br>
+matplotlib, seaborn
-•	Sources: data science job listings from LinkedIn website.<br>
+#### 3. Data Serialization
-•	Techniques: web scraping tools (pyautogui, selenium.webdriver, BeautifulSoup).<br>
+pickle, json

-Data Processing:<br>
+#### 4. Natural Language Processing
-•	Cleaning: Regularized location information, standardized salary units, and removed unnecessary information.<br>
+nltk, gensim
-•	Feature Engineering: Created and refined of features, including the extraction of keywords from job titles using nltk.<br>
+#### 5. Machine Learning

-Exploratory Data Analysis:<br>
+sklearn, xgboost, catboost

-•	Distribution Analysis: Analyze job distribution by state, job type, remote availability, experience level, company size, and field.<br>
+### Jupyter Notebook

-•	Salary Level Analysis: Examine how salaries vary across different categories such as state, job type, and experience level.<br>
+## Project Structure:
-•	Keyword Analysis: Investigate common keywords in job titles and skills, drawing insights on the demand for specific roles and skills.<br>
+•	DSalary_Predictor.ipynb: Project notebook containing all codes.

-Latent Dirichlet Allocation:<br>
+•	job_post_data.csv: structural data after cleaning for analysis and model training

-•	Preprocess the text data in the job descriptions.<br>
+##  Execution of the Project
-•	Create a Bag of Words containing the number of times a word appears in the training set.<br>
+1. Start Jupyter Notebook
-•	Develop the LDA Model.<br>
+2. Import necessary packages and comment out any lines required solely for the Data Collection section.
-•	View the model performance and latent topics.<br>
+3. Skip the Data Collection section (cells 2 - 17), as it involves complex automation operations that may not be compatible with all operating systems, including MacOS and Linux.
-•	Fine-tune the model to find the best descriptive topics.<br>
+4. Run the Data Processing section (cells 18 - 22) in sequence to convert categorical, numerical, and textual features.
-•	Assign the topic to job description.<br>
+5. Run the EDA section (cells 23 - 40) in sequence to discover feature patterns and their correlations with the target variable.

-Data Modeling:<br>
+6. Run the Latent Dirichlet Allocation section (cells 41 - 51) in sequence to classify job description text to three main topics.
-•	Build a Transformer to process data<br>
+7. Run the Data Modeling section (cells 52 - 68) in sequence to develop, evaluate, and save the final models.

-•	Create training and testing sets.<br>
+##  Reproducing Results
-•	Model Training and Fine-tuning for Salary Lower Bound & Upper Bound<br>
+1. Ensure sequential execution by carefully following the instructions for each step of processing, analysis, and modeling outlined in this Readme file.
-•	Select the final model based on performance on salary lower and upper bound.<br>
+2. Verify that the csv file referenced in the instruction is located in the same directory as the Jupyter notebook file

-Application Deployment:<br>
+## Support
-•	TBD<br>
+If you encounter any issues, please contact the developer at xig423@lehigh.edu.